 We are also working with local communities and organisations in Guatemala, Honduras, and Ecuador to provide access to healthy food.
-In 2022, we started the project Rescate al Campo in Honduras, which aims to reduce the amount of fruit left behind in the field and redistribute it to vulnerable communities.
+In 2022, we collaborated with Banco de Alimentos de Honduras in their project Rescate Al Campo, an initiative that aims to reduce the amount of fruit left behind in the field and redistribute it to vulnerable communities.
 While this project is in its infancy, it has already accounted for 300,000 meals.
 Guatemala has a similar project in place and has donated 820,000 meals so far.